theobald-software/theobald-software.github.io/_includes/_content/en/tables/table-joins.md

 {: .box-note }
-**Note**: To use table join, the function module [Z_THEO_READ_TABLE](../sap-customizing/custom-function-module-for-table-extraction) (version 2.10 or higher) needs to be available in SAP (release 7.40, SP05 or higher). <br>
+**Note**: To use table join, the function module [Z_THEO_READ_TABLE](../sap-customizing/custom-function-module-for-table-extraction) needs to be available in SAP (release 7.40, SP05 or higher).
+Version 1.x of the function module supports Inner Join, version 2.10 or higher support both Inner Join and Left Outer Join. <br>

 {: .box-note }
-**Note**: joining of cluster or pool tables is not supported.
+**Note**: Joining of cluster or pool tables is not supported.
 Cluster or pool tables need to be extracted individually and joined in the destination.

 ### Joining two Tables